imoralescs/imoralescs.github.io/react.md

 React.createElement("h1", null, "Baked Sweet Potato");
 ```

 `React.createElement` takes in three arguments.
-The first is a tag name string (div, span, etc), the second is javascript object with any attributes you want the element to have, the third is contents or the children of the element, in this case the text "Baked Sweet Potato".
+The first is a tag name string (div, span, etc) or a custom component class as object, the second is data in form of javascript object with any attributes you want the element to have, the third is contents or the children of the element, in this case the text "Baked Sweet Potato".

 Example of more element created by `React.createElement`: